sfinktah/amd-torch/README.md

 cd \zluda
 ```

 Yes, it's called `zluda`, and no, you're not using ZLUDA.
-That’s what mine is called, and now it’s your problem too.
+Thats what mine is called, and now its your problem too.

 ---